johnatorres226/step1-nacc-validator/README.md

    - Add comprehensive tests for new features using pytest
    - Update documentation when making changes
    - Use type hints and docstrings consistently
-   - Format code with Black: `poetry run black .`
+   - Format code with Ruff: `poetry run ruff .`
-   - Ensure linting passes: `poetry run flake8`
    - Verify type checking: `poetry run mypy src/`

 3. **Test your changes:**